myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 ### Extensions

-You can add analog, digital and PWM extensions to your Raspberry Pi.
+You can add analog, digital and PWM extensions to your Raspberry Pi using Plugins.
 This allows you to add more sensors and actuators to your Raspberry Pi.
-[View supported extensions](#supported-hardware-extensions)
+[View supported extensions](https://developers.mydevices.com/cayenne/docs/supported-hardware/#supported-hardware-extensions-analog-converter)

 <p id="arduino-arduino" class="anchor-link"></p>